Beyond the Silence: How Men Navigate Infertility Through Digital Communities and Data Sharing

 \subsection{Digital Pathways to Social Connection, Belonging, and Well-being in Men’s Mental Health}

 Social connectedness is critical to physical and mental health; its absence raises risks of cardiovascular disease and early mortality \cite{Bailey2018,HoltLunstad2022}.
 Men may be especially vulnerable because their social networks are often smaller and less emotionally expressive \cite{Steptoe2013}.
-In this context, digital platforms have emerged as key venues for connection and support in diverse areas including fatherhood \cite{ammari_et_al_19,ammari_et_al_2017}, pregnancy loss \cite{andalibi_2019}, parenting children with special needs \cite{ammari_et_al_2015_networked}, and foster care \cite{lee2025artificial,Ammari2024,LEE2021105262,fowler_former_foster_youth_22}.
-We focus on two central functions of these communities: (1) building collective knowledge and informal expertise, and (2) (re)building identity and belonging.
+In this context, digital platforms have emerged as key venues for connection and support in diverse areas including fatherhood \cite{ammari_et_al_19,ammari_et_al_2017,sepahpourfard_mommit_daddit_22}, pregnancy loss \cite{andalibi_2019,andalibi2018social}, parenting children with special needs \cite{ammari_et_al_2015_networked}, foster care \cite{lee2025artificial,Ammari2024,LEE2021105262,fowler_former_foster_youth_22}, and mental health \cite{morini2025participant,de_choudhury_predicting_2013,de2014mental,saha_et_al_20}.
+We focus on three central functions of these communities: (1) building collective knowledge and informal expertise; (2) care work; and (3) (re)building identity and belonging.